Euro NCAP

 Comments

 The Nissan Qashqai copes well with reducing its pollutant emissions.
 It scores above average in all lab and street tests and demonstrates good control of particle output and standard emission species.
-Like other petrol powertrains, the unregulated NH3 (ammonia) emissions present a challenge for this vehicle and there is room for improvement.
+Like other petrol powertrains, there is some room for improvement with regard to unregulated NH3 (ammonia) emissions.
 The results in the laboratory tests are in line with the behaviour on the open road.
-With a Clean Air Index of 7, the Qashqai proves that clean combustion vehicles are already in the market.
+With a Clean Air Index of 7.3, the Qashqai proves that clean combustion vehicles are already in the market.

 Laboratory Tests Energy